dasteihn/minifftw/README.md

 mfftw functions.

 Once you are done transforming everything you wanted, call the finit() function to terminate MPI properly.
+When building the MPI-version, finit() will terminate *all* your processes.
+So, make sure you saved everything before this call.

-> **Note**: You can and *should* call init() and finit() regardless wethetr you use the MPI version or not.
+> **Note**: You can and *should* call init() and finit() regardless whether you use the MPI version or not.
 This way, you will never have to adjust your python code when using this wrapper, even when you'll run it on a cluster.

 ### Important Notes

 This wrapper applies a few tricks to make the usage of FFTW more easy for the end user.
-This results in a few points which should be kept in mind:
+This results in a few points which should be kept in mind.

+Additionally, keep in mind that minifftw just wraps FFTW – so the behavior documented for the FFTW will also apply to this wrapper.
+For instance, the planner-functions will overwrite your input array with arbitrary data, so you should fill them with your payload once planing is completed.

 #### Plan Capsules

-`mfftw.plan_XXX` returns a python capsule (opaque data) which encapsulates the fftw data types, including the fftw_plan and a reference to your numpy arrays.
+`mfftw.plan_XXX` returns a python capsule (opaque data) which encapsulates the fftw data types, including the fftw\_plan and a reference to your numpy arrays.

 Note the following:

 - Once the plan is created, you must not reallocate your numpy-array, nor change its length.
 Violating this rule might result in undefined behavior.
-- A plan and the underlying memory gets freed once the plan gets out of scope (rather: is garbage collected).
+- A plan and the underlying memory (except if there are other references to the numpy arrays) gets freed once the plan gets out of scope (rather: is garbage collected).
 You could enforce this with `del(my_plan)`.
 - The capsule contains a reference to your numpy-array.
 Therefore, the array can not be garbage collected until the plan-capsule gets dropped.

 #### Inplace Transforms and Overwriting

-If input_array and output_array are identical, the wrapper resp. the fftw will perform an inplace transform, hence overwriting your original array.
+If input\_array and output\_array are identical, the wrapper resp. the fftw will perform an inplace transform, hence overwriting your original array.

 Additionally, FFTW offers you the opportunity to pass two different arrays, but